 On April 5, 2022, Joel Newman, an alleged holder of the Company's common stock, filed a complaint in the Delaware Court of Chancery derivatively against the Company's directors and KKR Phorm Investors L.P. ("Phorm").
-On July 11, 2022, the plaintiff filed an amended complaint.
-Among other things, the complaint alleges that the directors and Phorm (as an alleged controlling stockholder) breached their fiduciary duties, and that Phorm was unjustly enriched, because the terms of the November 5, 2021 private placement in which Phorm participated were allegedly unfairly favorable to Phorm.
+The complaint alleges that the directors and Phorm breached their fiduciary duties, and the directors committed waste, because the terms of the November 5, 2021 private placement in which Phorm participated were unfairly favorable to Phorm.
 The directors have the right to advancement from the Company of expenses incurred defending the claims.
-The defendants moved to dismiss the complaint, and a hearing on the motion occurred on May 9, 2023.
+The defendants filed motions to dismiss on May 26, 2022.
 The Company is unable to estimate the potential loss or range of loss, if any, associated with this lawsuit.

 The Company is not aware of any material legal claims or assessments other than disclosed above.
-Although the results of litigation and claims are inherently unpredictable, management believes (in consultation with legal counsel) there was not at least a reasonable possibility that the Company had incurred a material loss with respect to any loss contingencies as of March 31, 2023 and through the issuance of these financial statements.
+Although the results of litigation and claims are inherently unpredictable, management believes there was not at least a reasonable possibility that the Company had incurred a material loss with respect to any loss contingencies as of March 31, 2022 and through the issuance of these financial statements.